Can Permissive Parenting Hurt Your Child?

-Parents tend to bribe their children to get good behavior rather than using rules and consequences.
+There is little control or discipline of any kind with permissive parenting, and the parent tends to let the child do whatever they want to do.
+“Kids will be kids” may be a fitting motto for this style.
+With permissive parenting, parents may “bribe” their children to encourage good behavior rather than using rules and consequences.
 Toys, gifts, and even food may be given as a type of bribe.
-Children may be given a great deal of freedom but very little responsibility because they believe that they should be left to their own devices and allowed to be kids as much as possible.
-It is very little in the way of a schedule or any form of structure in the household, and children are even included in major (adult) decisions.
+Children may be given a great deal of freedom but very little responsibility because the parents believe that they should be left to their own devices and allowed to be kids as much as possible.
+There is little in the way of a schedule or any form of structure in the household, and children may even be included in major (adult) decisions.

 The Pros Of Permissive Parenting

 These children may also feel they can explore the world around them and be more daring than some of their peers.
 They may feel freer to express themselves and try new things and likely won’t be afraid of getting out there and doing something different.

-The Problem With Permissive Parenting
+The Cons Of Permissive Parenting

 Because there are few rules and the rules are not enforced, the child may have difficulty understanding boundaries, learning how to solve problems, or learning how to make decisions independently.
 They may get in trouble as they get older because they don’t understand the rules or the consequences of breaking them.

 Because permissive parenting often means the child does not need to worry about being told no, these children may be more demanding and aggressive and have less emotional self-management than other children.
 This may occur because the answer is not always going to be yes in other areas of their life, and the child has not learned to cope with these experiences.

 They may also not learn how to effectively manage their time or follow healthy habits because they don’t understand the consequences of these decisions and are not used to having guidelines around these things.